-EDU 1120 Introduction to Teaching
+EDU 1120 Introduction to Teaching .......3 cr. .......3Lec. hrs. /week

-.....3 cr.

-Pre-Req: ACT ENGL 18, ACT READ 19 Co-Reg: None
+Pre-Req: ACT ENGL 18, ACT READ 19 Co-Req: None

 In this course attention will be given to the historical, philosophical, and sociological foundations underlying the American educational institution.
 The role of schools and the role of local, state, and federal agencies will be emphasized.
 Experience will be gained in the development and use of instructional applications in technology including computers, ipads, and educational software.
 Field experience is required in a classroom setting.